vicinus/vicinus-hiera/README.md

   ensure: 'ensure'
 ```

 By default only the ensure attribute is mapped from the parent resource to the subresource.
 But it is possible to map other attributes as well vie the _default_mapping_ key.
-It is possible to map a attribute af the parent resource to multiple attributes in the subresource.
+It is possible to map a attribute of the parent resource to multiple attributes in the subresource.
 Also values can be transformed as show above.
 There are some limitations which attributes can be mapped from parent to subresources:

 1. Only in hiera defined attributes can be mapped.
 Default values set by the resource can't because they aren't known at the time the mapping take place.
 2. It isn't possible to transform values of the subresource
-3. The mapped parent values are added as default values at creation to the subresource, so it't possible to override them by explecitly setting them in the subresource
+3. The mapped parent values are added as default values at creation to the subresource, so isn't possible to override them by explicitly setting them in the subresource

 ## Feature: Default subresources for resource types